 Honoring our Donors

-We are filled with gratitude for the response to this year’s Governors Awards in the Humanities Dinner and our annual Fall Forum.
-Thanks to your support, Mass Humanities will bring new audiences to the humanities in 2020.
+We are filled with gratitude for the response to the 2019 Governors Awards in the Humanities Dinner and our annual Fall Forum.
+Thanks to your support, Mass Humanities is bringing new audiences to the humanities in 2020.

 Our special thanks go out to the John F. Kennedy Presidential Library and Museum, the Edward M. Kennedy Institute, Jill Lepore, honorees Danielle Allen, Lee Blake, Nancy Donahue and Jeff Musman, and their families and friends.